threedworld-mit/tdw/Documentation/lessons/robots/custom_robots.md

 - Unity Hub
 - Unity Editor 2020.3.24f1
   - Build options must enabled for Windows, OS X, and Linux (these can  be set when installing Unity).
-  - Ideally, Unity Editor should be installed via Unity Hub; otherwise, you'll need to add the `unity_editor_path` parameter to the `AssetBundleCreator` constructor (see below).
+  - Ideally, Unity Editor should be installed via Unity Hub; otherwise, you'll need to set the `unity_editor_path` parameter in the `RobotCreator` constructor (see below).

 - git